 - Be sun smart.
 South Australia is the driest state in the driest continent on Earth and sunburn strikes fast.
 Wear a wide-brimmed hat and plenty of sunscreen.

 - If you’re planning to do some remote trekking you’ll need to let a responsible person know before you go.
 Tell them where you’ll be travelling and your expected return time.
-You will also need to complete a trip intentions form in advance of your visit, check the Important Information section on individual park pages for details.
+Check the Important Information section on individual park pages for details.

 - Be aware that mobile phone coverage is not reliable in all our parks, particularly in remote areas and where there is steep terrain.